patrickdbrowne/Projects/README.md

 ## Blockchain Product Creator
 This is an application completed with the aid of a project tutorial, in addition to my own enhancements, that deploys a smart contract on the blockchain.
 This program:<br>
-a.
-Creates products, characterised by a price and name;<br>
+- Creates products, characterised by a price and name;<br>
-b.
-Gives a unique wallet address to pay for the products; and<br>
+- Gives a unique wallet address to pay for the products; and<br>
-c.
-Informs the user when the product has been paid, via MetaMask or otherwise.<br>
+- Informs the user when the product has been paid, via MetaMask or otherwise.<br></br>
 This kind of program can be used, say, between a business, who creates a product with its price to generate a secure wallet address, and a client, who will pay the appropriate amount of ETH to that wallet address using Metamask.
 If the smart contract deems the transaction to be successful, an event